mountain-pass/hooked/README.md

 I want something simpler and more easy to use...

 ✅ pros of hooked ✅
-- less context switching - one file for all my scripts (or multiple, choose your own adventure!).
+- less context switching - one file for all scripts (or multiple, choose your own adventure!).
-- more readable - because of "smart" completion my script names are becoming more descriptive.
+- more readable - because of "smart" completion, script names be more verbose (symbols!).
 - less environment configuration - only required environment variables are resolved, meaning non-admins don't need a full environment setup.
-- more extensibile - I'm starting to write more generic, reusable, parameterised scripts.
+- more extensibile - supports more generic, reusable, parameterised scripts.
-- less typing - using `j _logs_` I rebuild/redeploy (almost) handsfree.
+- less typing - using `j _logs_`, users can rebuild/redeploy (almost) handsfree.
-- scripts reuse - I can create scripts that call my other hooked scripts.
-Easy pipelines.
+- scripts reuse - scripts that call other scripts = Easy pipelines.
-- documentation - I'm now writing scripts to print out information, and open relevant websites e.g. `open https://somewebsite.com`
+- scripts for documentation - scripts can print out information, or be used to open websites e.g. `open https://somewebsite.com`

 # Usage